Pierre Chen: Career

 Chen is the owner of 47 sales offices, 40 manufacturing sites, 20 R&D centers worldwide and was in charge of in Yageo's day-to-day management.

 He was listed at 550th in the 2021 Forbes list of world billionaires, and 9th in Taiwan.

-Art & Wine collection
+Art and wine collection

 Chen is well known as an art and wine collector, having collected since 1976.

 One of the paintings in his collection is Tamsui, an oil painting by Japanese-period Taiwanese artist Tan Ting-pho.
 The painting was purchased for $4.5 million (NT$144 million), setting a world record for a ‘NT $100 million’ purchase of an oil painting by an ethnic Chinese artist.
 Chen's art collection is administered through the Yageo Foundation.

 Sotheby's auctioned off 25,000 bottles from his wine collection in 2023 and 2024, including their first ever auction devoted exclusively to Champagne and the first ever single-owner wine auction to take place in Burgundy.